Oil up; Iran, Saudi supply worries offset U.S. supply growth

 “We don’t expect the Kingdom to be as accommodative to the White House requests for stronger production,” he said, adding that the Saudis could cut as much as 500,000 barrels per day of production “as a warning shot should the U.S. opt to impose any type of sanction in response to the Khashoggi developments.”

+Last week oil prices slumped as global stock markets fell, but a recovery in financial markets, boosted by earnings growth helped provide support to oil prices on Tuesday, traders said. [.N]

-Market participants also said U.S. crude prices were being pressured by recent stock builds at Cushing, Oklahoma, the delivery point for WTI, where inventories have risen for three straight weeks.
+U.S. crude price gains, however, were being limited by recent stock builds at Cushing, Oklahoma, the delivery point for WTI, where inventories have risen for three straight weeks, traders said.

 Data from the American Petroleum Institute (API) is due at 4:30 p.m.
 EDT (2030 GMT) while the U.S. Department of Energy will release official data at 10:30 a.m.
 EDT (1430 GMT) on Wednesday.
 [EIA/S] [API/S]